 This decision comes down to personal choice.
-There are two main types of locking mechanisms, each with their own benefits.
-Most locks are certified VdS-class locks and all key, electronic and combination versions will offer the same security.
+There are two main types of locking mechanisms, each with its benefits.
+Most locks are certified VdS-class locks, and all key, electronic and combination versions will offer the same security.

 Older safes may have a dial combination locking mechanism.
-Although they look good, they are very fiddly to use and have fallen out of fashion, being largely replaced with electronic locking systems.
+Although they look good, they are very fiddly to use and have fallen out of fashion, replaced mainly with electronic locking systems.

-The most important factor when choosing where to position your safe is ease of access.
-Keeping your safe out of sight and reach, such as in lofts and garages means that getting to them to add or remove valuables becomes difficult.
+The most important factor when choosing where to position your safe is ease to access.
+Keeping your safe out of sight and reach, such as in lofts and garages, makes it difficult to get to them to add or remove valuables.

-Most safes are designed to be anchored and have bolt fixing holes in the bottom and in the back.
+Most safes are designed to be anchored and have bolt-fixing holes in the bottom and the back.
 They also come supplied with a fixing kit, and its use is highly recommended.
 If your safe is not fixed or bolted down correctly, chances are it will not be covered by insurance either.